Broadband Spatio-Spectral Mode Conversion via Four-Wave Mixing: Hamiltonian for Idler Efficiency

 is a linear constant-coefficient homogeneous system of ordinary differential equations defined by the coefficient matrix $A$, where $\Delta_{sig}$ and $\Delta_{idl}$ are the detunings of the signal and idler frequencies from the resonance.
 This system has solutions given by the eigenvectors $V= $ and corresponding eigenvalues $\lambda_j$.
 The exact solution in time is given by where $\mathbf{a}=V^{-1}\mathbf{c}(0)$.
 We numerically solve for

 where the $\beta$ factor represents the probability that a single decay leads to radiative ZPL emission, in contrast to lossy decay from the emitter $\eta_{emitter}$.
 In bulk diamond, $\beta=r_{ZPL}$, but in a cavity, we find that both the quality factor and $g_{nl}$ (influenced by pump power) lead to a change in $\beta$.
 We plot the resulting $\eta_{idler}$ and $\beta$ factor vs pump budget $P_{budget}=2\sqrt{P_AP_B}$, where the factor of 2 accounts for injection of the pump from both bus waveguide ports, for selected intrinsic quality factors $\overline{Q^{cav}}=Q_{sig}^{cav}=Q_A^{cav}=Q_B^{cav}$ in Figure~\ref{fig:Fig4}.
+See \SMsec{sm:hamiltonian} for a comparison of eigenmode solver to Qutip simulation results, demonstrating a Root Mean Square Error (RMSE) of $2.5\cdot10^{-4}$.

 We note that $\eta_{idler}$ eventually decreases as more pump power is applied, shown in~\ref{fig:Fig4}a.
 This can be interpreted as the reduction in the $\beta$ factor of the emitter's coupling into the cavity modes, which occurs when the effective quality factor of the signal mode decreases due to high out-coupling from $g_{nl}$.
 The decrease in $\beta$ shows that lossy decay begins to dominate the emitter's output, causing these devices to have a maximum efficiency that is limited by the maximum absorption of light from the emitter into the cavity.
-We refer to the maximum achievable $\eta_{idler}$ for a chosen $\overline{Q^{cav}}$ as the saturation point, and plot it in~\ref{fig:Fig4}b for multiple values of $r_{zpl}$.
+We refer to the maximum achievable $\eta_{idler}$ for a chosen $\overline{Q^{cav}}$ as the saturation point, and plot it in~\ref{fig:Fig4}b for multiple values of $r_{ZPL}$.
 This reveals the relationship that smaller values of $r_{ZPL}$ lead not just to higher required pump budget, but also to a lower maximum efficiency.